metabase/metabase/docs/permissions/data.md

 ## Data access

-Data access levels determine what data people can ask _new_ questions about.
+Data access levels determine which data people can use to ask _new_ questions.
 Data access is distinct from [collection permissions](./collections.md), which determine which existing things people can view: dashboards, questions, and models.
 Metabase provides both blunt and sharp tools for you to set up data permissions that suit your needs.

 You can click on any cell in the permissions table to change a group’s access level.
 When you’re done making your changes, just click the **Save changes** button in the top-right, and you’ll see a confirmation dialog summarizing the changes.